 A recent survey commissioned by Stipendium found that half of UK office workers feel their ability to work to their full potential is impacted by stress from outside of the workplace, with almost a third also taking time off from work due to external stress factors.

 One of the most testing life experiences is buying and selling a home, so it’s no surprise that 83% of recent homebuyers found the endeavour stressful.
+If you have found the home of your dreams you should read some tips about winning the bidding war to get the house you are seriously interested in.

 How does buying a home impact our ability to work?